Jefferson City, Tennessee: State

 Jefferson City is represented in the Tennessee House of Representatives in the 17th and 11th districts by Representatives Andrew Farmer and Jeremy Faison respectively, both Republican.

 In the Tennessee State Senate, Jefferson City is represented by the 8th district by Republican Frank Niceley.

 Federal

 Jefferson City is represented in the United States House of Representatives by Republican Tim Burchett of the 2nd congressional district.

 Education

 Public schools

 Public schools in Jefferson City are operated by the Jefferson County Department of Education.
 Elementary students attend Jefferson Elementary, middle school students attend Jefferson Middle, and high school students attend Jefferson County High School in neighboring Dandridge along with other students in the Jefferson County Schools District.

 Carson-Newman University

 Carson-Newman University, a private Southern Baptist liberal arts university, is located in Jefferson City adjacent to its downtown district.
-It was founded in 1851, and has an estimated student enrollment of 2,500.
+It was founded in 1851, and has a student enrollment of over 2,500.